kasia-kittel/docker-for-devs/qotd.md

 Looks good, the application starts, but we can not access it.
 We still need to expose application's port and map it to host port:
 `docker run --expose=9000 -p:9000:9000 quoteoftheday:0.9-SNAPSHOT -Dplay.crypto.secret=abcdefghijk`

 Now everything works just fine.
-We can assess the application on Docker default machine IP or localhost (port 9000) depending on our local Docker setup.
+We can access the application on Docker default machine IP or localhost (port 9000) depending on our local Docker setup.

 Since the generated _Dockerfile_ is very basic it may be interesting to explore how we could adjust it to our needs.
 It would be also useful to reduce the number of _docker run_ parameters.
 All customization code should be added to _build.sbt_ : (We need to run `sbt docker:publishLocal` after every change to regenerate the _Dockerfile_.)